-Most wharf hardware is designed with the assumption that the tie-downs are perfectly vertical and the uplift forces are equally distributed among multiple tiedowns at one corner.
-Some designers assume an uneven distribution, such as 60/40 between tie-downs on either side of the gantry rail.
+60/40 between tie-downs on either side of the gantry rail.
 These assumptions, however, are often unconservative since cranes rotate, shift, and deflect during hurricanes.

 During a hurricane, the crane is held in the gantry travel direction by stowage pins.
-The wharf stowage pin sockets, which are offset from, but near the rail, are larger than the stowage pins extending down from the crane, allowing the crane to have limited movement in the gantry travel direction.
+The wharf stowage pin sockets, which are offset from, but near the rail, are larger than the stowage pins extending down from the crane, allowing the crane to have limited movement in the crane travel direction.
 The crane wheels may also shift perpendicular to the rails since there are gaps between the outer edges of the rail and the inner edges of the wheel flanges.
 Figure 3 shows the deflected crane at a corner with two tie-downs.
 To further complicate the problem, wharf designers and crane designers seldom use a consistent design methodology.